WHAT IS PERIODONTAL DISEASE?

 - We may recommend pain relievers for a few days after tooth extractions.

 The best course of action is to begin or continue at-home oral care, whether by toothbrushing or other means.
 When teeth are removed, you should wait until the medical staff says that the teeth are completely healed at the two-week mark before you start brushing.

 If you are proactive, your pet’s oral health will be better, and they will also be less likely to get heart disease, liver disease, or kidney failure.

 This article provides a summary view of some aspects you need to know about your pet’s dental care and professional dental cleanings.
 We recommend you take the time to talk in detail with one of our licensed veterinarians.
 They will provide the best suggestions and strategies for your pet.
-For an appointment please contact us at (416) 351-1212 or click the button below.
+For an appointment please contact us at (416) 351-1212.